sshalem/JAVA/_2_Arrays/README.md

 	public static void main(String[] args) {

 		/**
-		 * Write a class that creates an array of 10 numbers with Random numbers between
+		 * Write a class that creates an array[50] numbers with Random numbers between
-		 * 0-100 and prints the total sum and the avarage
+		 * 0-100 and prints , and prints the highest value and its index in the array */
-		 */

 		int[] array = new int[50];